louchenwei/iSarcasm/README.md

 where `sarcasm_type` are only defined for sarcastic tweets, as specified above.

-While we only make the tweet IDs public, we maintain and are happy to provide the following for research purposes, under an agreement that protects the privacy of our users:

-- tweet texts;
-- for each sarcastic tweet, an explanation given by its authors as to why the tweet is sarcastic;
-- for each sarcastic tweet, a rephrase given by its author that conveys the same message non-sarcastically.

 What sets iSarcasm apart from other datasets is the fact that the labels have been provided by the authors of the tweets themselves.
 The labels therefore reflect the sarcastic intention of the authors, eliminating the noise that previous labelling methods such as manual labelling and tag-based distant